lamps-wg/RFC5019bis/draft-bonnell-RFC5019.md

 # OCSP Message Profile

-This section defines a subset of OCSPRequest and OCSPResponse functionality as defined in [OCSP].
+This section defines a subset of OCSPRequest and OCSPResponse functionality as defined in [RFC2560].

 ## OCSP Request Profile